pashmaklang/parham/README.md

 This project is licensed under the [GPL-v3](LICENSE).

 ## Get started
-To run the parpashmham, enter this command:
+To run the Parham, enter this command:

 ```bash
 $ pashmak src/parham/parham.pashm